GeekAlexis/FastMOT/README.md

 Performance is evaluated with YOLOv4 using [py-motmetrics](https://github.com/cheind/py-motmetrics).
 Note that neither YOLOv4 nor OSNet was trained or finetuned on the MOT20 dataset, so train set results should generalize well.
 FPS results are obtained on Jetson Xavier NX.

 FastMOT has MOTA scores close to **state-of-the-art** trackers from the MOT Challenge.
 Tracking speed can reach up to **38 FPS** depending on the number of objects.
-On a desktop CPU/GPU, FPS is expected to be much higher.
-More lightweight models can be used to achieve better tradeoff.
+More lightweight models are recommended to achieve better tradeoff in a more constrained device like Jetson Nano.
+On a desktop CPU/GPU, FPS is expected to be in the range of 50 - 100.

 ## Requirements
 - CUDA >= 10